mattsplat/logger-app/README.md

 ## Description
 Basically a [NativePHP](https://github.com/NativePHP/laravel) wrapper around [Opcodes Log Viewer](https://github.com/opcodesio/log-viewer).
 It's a simple app that allows you to view the log files for all your local laravel projects without installing any dependencies in them.
+The frontend is built using Vue and TailwindCSS.

 ## Development Installation
 1. Clone the repo